bhenndricks/23cfeatures/Lab1.md

 </copy>
 ````

 * Create the table with the reservable keyword to enable lock free reservations to a specific column.
-In this case we bind it to the Price variable.
+In this case we bind it to the `budget` variable.

 ````
 <copy>